Wetlands in Virginia

 a spotted salamander (Ambystoma maculatum) from a vernal pool at Bull Run Mountains Natural Area Preserve in February, 2023

-In the 400 years of settlement after Jamestown, 42% of the natural wetlands were drained or filled for agriculture, industrial facilities, roads/ports, and urban/suburban development.
+Virginia still has 146 named swamps, but in the 400 years of settlement after Jamestown 42% of the natural wetlands were drained or filled for agriculture, industrial facilities, roads/ports, and urban/suburban development.
 In particular, estuarine and palustrine vegetated wetlands were lost.
-At the same time, new natural beaver bonds and artificial construction of farm ponds and reservoirs created an increase in open water areas.3
+The "lost" acres have been converted into upland (filled in with dirt and other materials) or open water through dredging or erosion.

 Today, government policy is to ensure "no net loss" of wetlands, ideally by avoiding alteration of a natural wetland.
 As described by the Environmental Protection Agency:4